nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 {: .alert .alert-warning}
 > :exclamation: **Caution:**
 >
-> Ensure that all parameters adhere to the constraints mentioned below.
+> * Ensure that all parameters adhere to the constraints mentioned below.
+Otherwise, the command will not be executed, and an error message will be displayed.
-> Otherwise, the command will not be executed, and an error message will be displayed.
+> * Any mention of Alphanumeric characters refers to those in **Standard English** (i.e. 26 characters of the Latin alphabet).
+Accented or diacritical characters (e.g., é, ü, ç) and characters from other languages are currently **not supported**.

 | Parameter          | Definition                                                                                                 | Constraints                                                                                                                                                                                                                                                                                                                                                                            | Examples                                                                                                                          |